The Legacy of the Industrial Revolution

 Ibid.

-The key point to consider is that education was provided to the public primarily to train an exploitable force of skilled workers, not necessarily to inspire any sort of awakening, enlightenment or shift in consciousness.
-As such, conformity was encouraged and the educational systems of the industrial and post-industrial age resembled forms of mass-indoctrination more than anything else.
-Those whose speculations went beyond the scope of what could be exploited as a source of revenue for the corporate elite were often savagely marginalized from society and academia.
-A classic example of this was the fate of the legendary Serbian-American inventor and scientific genius, Nikola Tesla — a man having more scientific patents to his name than possibly anyone else in history.
-He was, initially, heavily backed by financiers like George Westinghouse and J.P.
-Morgan, when his research produced such remarkable innovations as alternating current electricity and radio controlled machines.
-However, when his ambitions went too far, in the estimation of his financial backers – when he failed to conform to the conceptual boxes determined by an Industrial Age educational system, he was abandoned and left to die alone and impoverished in a New York city hotel room.
+Those whose speculations went beyond what could be exploited for revenue by the corporate elite were often savagely marginalized from society and academia.
+A classic example of this was the fate of the legendary Serbian-American inventor and scientific genius Nikola Tesla — a man with more scientific patents to his name than possibly anyone else in history.
+He was initially heavily backed by financiers such as George Westinghouse and J.P.
+Morgan after his research produced remarkable innovations, including alternating current and radio-controlled machines.
+However, when his ambitions went too far, in the estimation of his financial backers, when he failed to conform to the conceptual boxes determined by an Industrial Age educational system, he was abandoned and left to die alone and impoverished in a New York City hotel room.

 It is important, in my estimation, to come to a clear understanding of the many ways that the Industrial Age and its educational systems have limited and constrained our thinking — creating boxes around our minds where, previously, there were none — indoctrinating us to serve the pervasive corporate and state machinery.
 Without such an understanding of the limitations and pressures that continue to be placed on our thinking, there is no way we can meaningfully expand our minds and grow individually and as a species.